MohammadRSalmanpour/PySERA/INSTALL.md

-# PySera Installation Guide
+# pysera Installation Guide

-This guide provides step-by-step instructions for installing the PySera library.
+This guide provides step-by-step instructions for installing the pysera library.

 ## Prerequisites